eiva078/Myntra-Hackathon/README.md

 [Round 1](https://drive.google.com/file/d/1rIqKfsUj6rT75ZFtIAn_RHoFFfkvcHMR/view?usp=sharing)

 # Myntra 3D Fashion Try-On Demo
 Welcome to the Myntra 3D Fashion Try-On Demo!
 This repository showcases our innovative solution to revolutionize the fashion retail experience for trend-conscious individuals.
-Our approach leverages AI-driven trend analysis, AR technology, and personalized recommendations to create a unique and engaging shopping experience.
+Our approach leverages AR technology and personalized recommendations to create a unique and engaging shopping experience.

 ## Introduction